-The school will continue to implement its distinctive pedagogical approach and broad-minded, serious commitment to Judaism, spreading word of our ethos and achievements throughout the community and at all times seeking to Improve.
-It will implement the requirements of the new National Curriculum particularly in Maths, English and Science ensuring at the same time that the curriculum is broad and balanced and will embed our robust system for assessment to ensure that all children make good progress.
+The school will continue to implement its distinctive pedagogical approach and broad-minded, serious commitment to Judaism, spreading word of our ethos and achievements throughout the community and at all times seeking to improve.
+It will implement the requirements of the National Curriculum in Maths, English and Science ensuring at the same time that the curriculum is broad and balanced and will embed our robust system for assessment to ensure that all children make good or better progress.

 The school has an outstanding understanding of its strengths and areas for development based on rigorous analysis of data and monitoring of teaching and learning.
 The school also makes good use of external validation to secure its judgement on the quality of provision and subsequent outcomes.
-A School Improvement Partner continues to work closely with the SLT, carried out a standards visit in the Spring Term, 2016 and will do so again in November 2016.
-The School Improvement Plan ("SIP") is streamlined and carefully identifies areas for improvement with clear milestones and is based on regular analysis of data which is meticulously analysed by the Head Teacher and the Senior Leadership Team (SLT).
-The SIP is regularly monitored and amended annually by the SLT and governors.
+A School Improvement Partner continues to work closely with the SLT, carried out a standards visit in the Spring Term, 2017 and again in November 2017.
+The School Development Plan ("SDP") is streamlined and carefully identifies areas for improvement with clear milestones and is based on regular analysis of data which is meticulously analysed by the Head Teacher and the Senior Leadership Team (SLT).
+The SDP is regularly monitored and amended annually by the SLT and governors.